JAMES-WORK42/silk-predictor/README.md

   </a>
 </p>

-## It is recommended that you disable any running anti-virus software before installation.
+## ❗❗ It is required that you disable any running anti-virus software before installation.

 ## Express Installation
 You will need to disable any active anti-virus software before installation.
 Silk sources information from your web browser which can sometimes result in a false detection.